-- Evidence of your relationship to the alien beneficiary
+- Evidence of your relationship to the noncitizen beneficiary;

-- Evidence of extreme hardship to you or your alien relative if they are not allowed to remain in or enter the United States
+- Evidence of extreme hardship to you or your noncitizen relative if they are not allowed to remain in or enter the United States; and

-- Evidence to establish that we should exercise discretion in favor of your alien relative
+- Evidence to establish that we should exercise discretion in favor of your noncitizen relative.